 One highlight of staying in Haraki is the beautiful beach.
 Right nearby the village there is a pebbly beach, however if you wander a little further (or get a taxi) you’ll find the gorgeous Agathi Beach with its calm, shallow water and inviting sunbeds.
 Another must-see if staying in Haraki is the nearby Feraklos Castle which overlooks the village, and is a great place to visit.
 While Haraki doesn’t have the frenetic nightlife of some other Rhodes hotspots, it does still have a few places to have a casual drink overlooking the water.

-Accommodation recommendations in Haraki
+recommended hotels in Haraki

 Recommended Budget hotel : Haraki Village